logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 Want to Learn More?
 -------------------

-We have provided a large number of example notebooks, available here_, upload them to your project on Hopsworks and try it out!
+We have provided a large number of example notebooks, available here_.
+Go to Hopsworks and try them out!
+You can do this either by taking one of the built-in *tours* on Hopsworks, or by uploading one of the example notebooks to your project and run it through the Jupyter service.
 You can also have a look at HopsML (hops-tensorflow_), which enables large-scale distributed deep learning on Hops.

 .. _here: https://github.com/logicalclocks/hops-examples
 .. _hops-tensorflow: ./tensorflow.html